 Figure 3-2.
-Front Panel Key Functions in Setup Mode
+Setup Mode Key Functions

 Four front panel keys are used as directional keys to navigate through the menus in setup mode (see Figure 3-2).
-The UNITS (\triangleleft) and PRINT (\triangleright) keys scroll left and right (horizontally) on the same menu level; ZERO (\triangle) and GROSS/NET (\bigtriangledown) move up and down (vertically) to different menu levels.
-The TARE key (\bigcirc) serves as an Enter key for selecting parameter values within the menus.
+The UNITS (\triangleleft) and PRINT (\triangleright) keys scroll left and right (horizontally) on the same menu level; ZERO (\triangle) and % SHRINK (\bigtriangledown) move up and down (vertically) to different menu levels.
+The LOAD key (\triangleleft) serves as an Enter key for selecting parameter values within the menus.
 A label over each of these keys identifies the direction provided by the key when navigating through the setup menus.